algolia/instantsearch-ios/doc/src/getting-started.md

 We will start from an empty iOS project, and create from scratch a full search interface!*

 ## Before we start
 To use InstantSearch iOS, you need an Algolia account.
-You can create one by clicking [here](https://www.algolia.com/users/sign_up), or use the following credentials:
+You can create one by clicking [here][algolia_sign_up], or use the following credentials:
 - APP ID: `latency`
 - Search API Key: `3d9875e51fbd20c7754e65422f7ce5e1`
 - Index name: `bestbuy`